GfSE/SAF-Specification/viewpoints/Operational-Capability-Traceability-Viewpoint.md

 ## Example
 *none*
 ## Purpose
-The Operational Capability Traceability Viewpoint defines [tbd].
+The Operational Capability Traceability Viewpoint describes the relationships of Operational Capabilities.
+The reasoning for Operational Capabilities as support for Operational Stories and contribution of Operational Processes to Capabilities is described.
 ## Applicability
-The Operational Capability Traceability Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1] and contributes to the definition of capability(s).
+The Operational Capability Traceability Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1], and contributes to the definition of Operational Capabilities.
 ## Stakeholder
 ## Concern
 * Show in a concise manner the relationships from operational capability to operational story, to operational activity, and to operational performer.
 ## Presentation
-The relationships of Operational Capabilities to Operational Stories and to Operational Performers are represented in a table format.
+The relationships of Operational Capabilities to Operational Stories, and to Operational Process Activities are represented in a table.

 ## Profile Model Reference
 * [SAF_OperationalCapability](../stereotypes.md#SAF_OperationalCapability)